 The ICA acts as a conduit for any government or agency that wishes to ensure that the insurance industry is able to reference the best available hazard data for its region.
 Raw data provided through this process is made available to all member companies of the Insurance Council.

-If you control hazard data that you believe the insurance industry is not taking into account, please make contact with the Insurance Council.
+If you control hazard data that you believe the insurance industry is not taking into account, please consider participating in the ICA's Property Resilience & Exposure Program.